openhwgroup/cv-hpdcache/CONTRIBUTING.md

    Please follow the corresponding instructions before creating a pull-request
 2. In some cases, it may be interesting to open an issue with the "question" tag to ask if someone is already working on the feature you would like to propose, or if the community would be interested in such feature
 3. If you modify the RTL or the testbench's C++ code, before creating the pull-request, you should run the provided smoke tests.
    The provided ``smoke_tests.sh`` script does some code formatting checks (RTL and C++), and also runs some tests in the C++ testbench with different hardware configurations of the HPDcache.
+This requires some tools and libraries to be installed locally.
+See section [How to run tests locally](#how-to-run-tests-locally) for instructions to install them.
 ```bash
 bash ./rtl/tb/scripts/smoke_tests.sh
 ```